Discover the Largest Forest in South Carolina (And What Lives Within It)

 However, one forest, in particular, stands out.
 In this article, we will go over what to expect in a visit to this fabulous forest!

-The Largest Forest In South Carolina: Sumter National Forest
+The Largest Forest in South Carolina: Sumter National Forest

-If you’re looking for a nature escape, Sumter National Forest in South Carolina might be the perfect spot for you.
-It’s the largest national forest in the state, covering more than 370,000 acres!
-It’s made up of three ranger districts – Enoree, Long Cane, and Andrew Pickens – which together span 11 different counties.
+If you’re looking for a nature escape, this forest might be the perfect spot for you.
+Sumter National Forest is the largest national forest in South Carolina, covering more than 370,000 acres.
+It’s made up of three ranger districts — Enoree, Long Cane, and Andrew Pickens — which together span 11 different counties.

 But the real draw of Sumter National Forest is its stunning landscape, which includes 66 named mountains.
 These peaks are a mix of igneous and metamorphic rocks, with some dating all the way back to the Precambrian to Paleozoic eras.
 The tallest peak, Fork Mountain, stands at 3,287 feet.